csparpa/pyowm/sphinx/index.rst

  - **Stations API v3.0**, allowing to create and manage meteostation and publish local weather measurements
  - **Weather Alerts API v3.0**, allowing to set triggers on weather conditions and areas and poll for spawned alerts

-And You can also get **image tiles** for several map layers provided by OWM
+And you can also get **image tiles** for several map layers provided by OWM

 The documentation of OWM APIs can be found on the OWM Website_